openkruise/openkruise.io/kruisegame/user-manuals/crd-field-description.md

 ```
 type GameServerSpec struct {
    // The O&M state of the game server, not pod runtime state, more biased towards the state of the game itself.
-   // Currently, the states that can be specified are: None / WaitToBeDeleted / Maintaining.
+The states can be any user-defined value.
+   // At the same time, OKG retains some opsState values, which have different meanings and functions, including:
+   // None - the default value, indicating that there are no exceptions or special states
+   // WaitToBeDeleted - gs has the highest scaling priority and will be automatically recycled after configuring the automatic scaling policy
+   // Maintaining —— gs scaling has the lowest priority
-   // Default is None
+   // Allocated —— gs reduction priority is greater than Maintaining and less than None
+   // Kill - gs set to Kill will be deleted
    OpsState         OpsState            `json:"opsState,omitempty"`

    // Update priority.
 If the priority is higher, it will be updated first.